Lady Kitty Spencer Stuns In Controversial Photo Featuring Pot Leaf Necklace

 Lady Kitty Spencer captioned a selfie from the set of the Marie Claire Italia shoot in Rome, Italy, which she revealed she had “the best time shooting” the spread with photographer Alan Gelati.
 You can see Lady Kitty Spencer and her controversial necklace in the behind-the-scenes photo below.

 Lady Kitty Spencer grew up in South Africa and attended the University of Cape Town.
-He was just six years old when her famous aunt died in a car crash in 1997, so many royal watchers paid little attention to Kitty until she started her modeling career.
+He was just 6-years-old when her famous aunt died in a car crash in 1997, so many royal watchers paid little attention to Kitty until she started her modeling career.
 When she was photographed making her entrance into St. George’s Chapel for her cousin Prince Harrys wedding to Meghan Markle, Lady Kitty Spencer’s striking resemblance to Princess Diana was noted by followers of the royal family.

 In a 2016 interview with Vanity Fair, Kitty said, “I was so young [when Diana was alive].
 There are only a few memories, but special memories and happy memories, and I’m so lucky to have those.”